Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Introduction

-The paper continues with the following paragraphs: The design of a KKR overlap MT model and the construction of the corresponding carrier potential; the construction of an XC modulation potential using Sernelius's data base on signal electron self-energy; the integration of Dirac's differential equations with modulated carrier potential; and, in the interstice, the reduction of the first-order Dirac equations into a second-order Schrödinger equation exhibiting a relativistic energy-dependent XC potential.
-Finally, EEAS phase shifts are calculated, the qualifications of which we successfully test by re-calculating four published LEED investigations.\cite{Wyr18,Sir13,Hof12,Rei07}
+The paper continues with the following content: The design of a KKR overlap MT model and the construction of the carrier potential; the derivation of an XC potential from Sernelius's signal electron self-energy \cite{Shu87}.
+Together these potentials constitute the central potential in Dirac's bispinor differential equations; we initiate their orbital solutions.
+In the interstice the big Dirac bispinor satisfies a Schrödinger equation of electron wavenumber $q$ in terms of the signal energy and an energy dependent XC potential; we recognize the difference between $q$ and carrier wavenumber $k$ as signal electron wavenumber modulation.
+Finally, when EEAS phase shifts are derived from the Dirac equations, we apply particular numerics for determining the phase shift accuracy.
+The advantage of overlap atomic potentials relative to touching ones is confirmed by LEED surface structure search governed by Pendry's reliability factor \cite{Pen80}.
+As test cases we use four complex surface structures published recently: Cu(111)+$( 3\!\surd3\times\!\surd3 ) \mathrm{R30^\circ}$-TMB \cite{Sir13}, Ag(111)+$(4\!\times \!4 )$-O \cite{Rei07}, Ag(111)+$( 7\!\times\!\surd3 ) \mathrm{rect}$-$\mathrm{SO}_4$ \cite{Wyr18}, Ru(0001)+$( \surd3\!\times\!\surd3 ) \mathrm{R30^\circ}$-C \cite{Hof12}, where TMB stands for 1,3,5-tris(4-mercaptophenyl)-benzene with chemical formula C$_{24}$H$_{15}$S$_3$.